 (Unusually, the engines are housed in individual compartments that are separated by a garage that provides plenty of space for a dinghy and water toys.
 This arrangement allows for more elbow room and better access during maintenance and repairs.)

 Now, it’s quite likely that you expected a more powerful drive train.

 But consider this.
 The power to weight ratio derived from the low-ball displacement combined with the reduced water resistance of the slippery V-Warp hull enables the GB85 to match the speed of her competitors with only slightly more than half the horsepower!

 So, factor in the extreme fuel efficiency of that arrangement, add a 2,650 gallon fuel tank and you’ll come to a very simple conclusion.
 The speed and range predictions of the GB85 are quite literally off the chart.
-At 21 knots, she’ll take you 1,000 miles.
+The vessel has been designed specifically to achieve a high speed, long range cruise of 21 knots.
 When asked about the range at just 10 knots, Mark limited himself to this one simple prognostication: “Phenomenal!”